Veronica filiformis: Status and habitat

 A native to northern Turkey and the Caucasus, V. filiformis was introduced to the United Kingdom from Turkey in 1808 as a rock garden plant and was first reported as an escape in 1838.
 It was introduced to the United States nursery trade in the 1920s.
 It can sometimes be considered a nuisance in lawns, sod, and turf.
 It is found in gardens, grassy paths and in meadows, where it prefers shade, moist soils, good fertility and a low mowing height.

 It reproduces asexually by resprouting from separated sections of stem and rhizome and easily takes hold in new habitat.
 The plant is used as groundcover in gardens, and valued for its pretty blue flowers, but it is easily dispersed into the environment if it is chopped up, during mowing, for example.
 It is still cultivated, sold, and used in gardening.

 Identification

 V. filiformis is similar to other Veronica species, such as V. arvensis and V. chamaedrys, but can be distinguished by the size of its leaves and lack of seed capsules.
+The smallness of the leaves (smaller than the flower or of similar size and rather round in shape) and carpeting habit also generally distinguish it from similar species such as Veronica persica, Veronica polita, Veronica agrestis and Veronica ceratocarpa.